 - Candidates who have previously gained two consecutive months or more work experience (including internships) at any European Union institution are not eligible.

 EU citizens and others: Please note that it is also possible to apply for the Robert Schuman traineeship at the European Parliament's offices in Brussels, Strasbourg, Luxembourg and in EU Member States.
-This is primarily aimed at citizens of EU member states and applicant countries, but up to 10% of the intake may be citizens of other countries, including the United States.
+This is primarily aimed at citizens of EU member states and accession/candidate countries, however a limited number of traineeships can be offered to nationals of other countries."

 About the European Parliament Liaison Office in Washington DC (EPLO)

 The European Parliament opened its Washington Liaison Office in April 2010 to meet the growing need for contact on legislative issues between the US Congress and EU lawmakers.
 This came after the introduction of the Lisbon Treaty in December 2009, which gave the European Parliament expanded legislative powers within the European Union, comparable to those of the US House of Representatives.

 Our Washington DC office is located on the 6th floor at 2175 K Street, NW, in the same building as the European Union Delegation to the US.
 Our European headquarters are located in Brussels, Belgium and in Strasbourg, France.
 Those that take up the option of a two-month extension of their internship will be based in Brussels, with the possibility of a two-day visit to Strasbourg to attend a parliamentary plenary session.

 What do EPLO interns do?